sul-dlss-deprecated/triannon/README.md

 Then check the Solr and Fedora urls again.

-#### Generate uber root annotations container
+#### Generate uber root annotations container in Fedora
-After you ensure that Fedora4 is running:
+After you ensure that Fedora is running, you need to create the root anno container using the configuration of test rails app created by engine_cart:

 ```console
 $ cd spec/internal